yury-lysogorskiy/lammps/doc/src/Run_formats.rst

-Molecule files for use with the :doc:`molecule command <molecule>` look quite similar to data files but they do not have a compatible format, i.e. one cannot use a data file as molecule file and vice versa.
+Molecule files for use with the :doc:`molecule command <molecule>` look quite similar to data files but they do not have a compatible format, i.e., one cannot use a data file as molecule file and vice versa.
 Below is a simple example for a water molecule (SPC/E model).
 Same as a data file, there is an ignored title line and you can use comments.
 However, there is no information about the number of types or the box dimensions.
-These are set when the simulation box is created.
+These parameters are set when the simulation box is created.
 Thus the header only has the count of atoms, bonds, and so on.

-While there also is a header part and sections and the sections must come after the header, the (required) section names are may be different.
+Molecule files have a header followed by sections, but the section names are different than those of a data file.
 There is no "Atoms" section and the section format is independent of the atom style.
 Its information is split across multiple sections, like "Coords", "Types", and "Charges".
 Note that no "Masses" section is needed here.
 The atom masses are by default tied to the atom type and set with a data file or the :doc:`mass command <mass>`.
 A "Masses" section would only be required for atom styles with per-atom masses, e.g. atom style sphere.

 Since the entire file is a 'molecule', LAMMPS will assign a new molecule-ID (if supported by the atom style) when atoms are instantiated from a molecule file, e.g. with the :doc:`create_atoms command
 <create_atoms>`.
-It is possible to include a "Molecules" section, in
+It is possible to include a "Molecules" section in
 case the atoms belong to multiple 'molecules'.
 Atom-IDs and molecule-IDs in the molecule file are relative for the file (starting from 1) and will be translated into actual atom-IDs also when the